 I am an applied microeconomist, interested in understanding the behaviour of individuals, both theoretically and empirically, with the aim of informing policy.
 Part of my research focuses on modelling intra-household behaviour in order to understand how individuals interact to reach the decisions whose consequences we see.
 I am particularly interested in applying these models in the context of developing economies.
 I also have a long-standing interest in consumption and demand, which has informed both my research and policy oriented work, conducted for UK government bodies.
 I also work on health.

 I was educated in France, where I obtained a PhD from Delta-Ehess.
-I am a Reader (Associate Professor) in the Department of Economics at UCL and a Research Fellow at the Institute for Fiscal Studies.
+I am a professor in the Department of Economics at UCL and a research fellow at the Institute for Fiscal Studies.